AbUndMax/CSVcomparator-Batch-Program/README.md

 - **Column Name Pairs**: Users should know which column in File 1 corresponds to which in File 2 and provide this information in a separate .txt file (see below) as input to specify which columns should be compared.

 ## How it works
-There are 4 required parameters at startup and 4 optionals:
+There are 3 required parameters, 3 modes that can be combined and several optionals:

 ### Required Parameters
 - `-f1`, `--file1`: Path to the first file.